Pharos Fund FAQs

 How do I know what goal/subgoal fit is the best choice for my request?

-Is there a funding preference towards general support vs. program/project requests or specific funding allocated by goal area?
+Is there a funding preference or specific funding allocation by goal area?

-No. We are responsive to the needs of nonprofits and allow them to determine what type of funding is most beneficial to their organization.
-All applications are reviewed individually across all request types and goal areas.
+No. We are responsive to the needs of nonprofits and allow them to determine what goal area best fits their organization or program.
+All applications are reviewed individually across all goal areas.

 - When describing the community need you are trying to address, please be as specific as possible.